ricsanfre/pi-cluster/docs/_docs/logging.md

 Logstash deployment is not supported by ECK operator
 {{site.data.alerts.end}}

 Fluentd/Fluentbit as well support ARM64 docker images for being deployed on Kubernetes clusters with the buil-in configuration needed to automatically collect and parsing containers logs.
-See [github repository](https://github.com/fluent/fluentd-kubernetes-daemonset).

 ## Why EFK and not ELK